EagleLizard/advent-of-code/2024/src/day21/readme.md

 ### `[03/04/2025][js]`

 It could be useful to find paths to keys one-by-one, instead of trying to find every minimum path all at once.

+**Update:*

+Packing bits had the opposite effect in this case, making it slower.
+This is probably a JS thing where string keys are cheaper here.